hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 # Feedback to process

 ## Korstiaan
-- `decreaseAndRemoveProduct` could also be split
-  - then throw an error with an appropriate Option

 - `try-catch` vs _API validation_
   - meticulously check inputs from APIs
   - in the catch a Sentry error